Digitalswede/ADS_2021/README.md

   Below follows an explaination for terms or definitions that are viewed as important:
   - MFC: Mel-Frequency Cepstrum, an aggregation of several MFCC's (coefficients).
   - MFCC : A coefficient to MFC's, meaning one MFC is made up of many MFCCs.
-MFCCs are a method of displaying features on audio data, and is heavily related to feature extraction.
+MFCCs are a method of visualising features from audio data, and is heavily related to feature extraction.
   - Epoch : An iteration over the entire dataset during the training process for a neural network.
   - Learning Rate : The rate at which a neural network adapts to the data.
 A learning rate that's too big has a chance to oscillate and "jump over" the optimal solution.
-This might mean it never reaches a good result.
+This might mean the model never reaches a good result.
 While a learning rate that's too small might take very long to train as the "jumps" it makes are very small.
   - Dataset : A set of data that can be split into train, test and validation parts.
-Datasets generally consist of negative data (data that is not correct, in our case background noise) and some positive data (in our case speech).
+Datasets generally consist of negative data (data that is not correct, in our case non-speech) and some positive data (in our case speech).
 Negative and positive data should generally be balanced to avoid algorithms being biased towards one or the other.
   - Overfitting : Overfitting might occur when a model is trained on a limited data set, and only predicts in accordance with training data instead of adapting to validation or other 'non-training' data.
   - Spectrogram : A visualisation of audio data which highlights changes to sound over time.
 A spectrogram is generated from a collection of Fourier Transforms, thus creating a more detailed representation of the data.
   - (Machine learning) model: A program that is trained to detect certain patterns in data.